-How to beat procrastination in your household management is the focus of this week’s clean eating habits challenge.
+How to beat procrastination in your household time management is the focus of this week’s challenge.
 I’m not sure there is anyone out there who hasn’t suffered from this kind of underproductivity.

 Most of us are not procrastinators in all parts of our lives.
 I can say with near 100% certainty that there are certain areas, however, that you definitely struggle with; the “I’ll do it when I can/tomorrow/next week” mentality.

 In a baby step approach, I want to show you how to overcome procrastination with a real-life example in the field of household management.
 It is a tiny, yet essential habit that will complement and act as a catalyst for most of our 52-week clean eating routines.

 Procrastination, according to Wikipedia, is a blockade of completion or action.
 It is the behavior to steadily postpone necessary or unpleasant work rather than doing it.
 Three criteria must be met in order for a behavior to be classified as procrastination:

 In this first baby step approach, I want to point out just one of many factors that trigger underproductivity.

 It was never so easy to procrastinate than nowadays.
 Often, the desire for immediate success and the unwillingness to do the work go hand in hand.
 These days, there are so many tempting distractions that deliver instant gratification – technology being the biggest one.
 Web surfing, smartphones, social media (Facebook, Pinterest), TV in every room…

 In my advanced approach, you’ll get more reasons for this unproductive habit where we will be taking an even harder look at what really stops us.

 You may be asking yourself: ”What has this week’s challenge got to do with the overall goal of getting healthier?
 Why is overcoming procrastination an integral part of the 52-week clean eating habit challenge?”